terrimporter/18SClassifier/README.md

 We checked for the presence of species with more than one unique taxonomic lineage using the check_for_SILVA_inconsistencies.plx script in the CheckSilva138Taxonomy directory.
 We found that 2,495 / 98,776 (2.5%) *unique* species were annotated with more than one taxonomic lineage due to the way SILVA curates taxonomic lineages using an automated phylogeny-based method (combined with manual curation for certain groups).
 This affects 335,983 / 510,984 (66%) of all the sequneces in the SILVA fasta file.

-This version of the 18S classifier has been trained to make assignments to the **genus** rank only.
+As a result, this version of the 18S classifier has been trained to make assignments to the **genus** rank only.
 This was done for 3 reasons:

 1) SILVA curates their phylogeny-based taxonomy to the genus rank (even though species labels are  present in the fasta file);
 2) Based on the results of our leave-one-sequence-out testing of our 18S v3 classifier (below) it was not possible to obtain 95% accurate taxonomic assignments to the species rank for any fragment length anyways; and,